If you are privately renting and are unsure what you or your landlord are responsible for then check out our advice on the private renting page.

 - repairs in hallways shared with others or staircases in a block of flats

-If you are unsure what to write to your landlord or agent then this sample letter produced by Shelter can help you to ask for a repair.
+If you are unsure what to write to your landlord or agent then a sample letter is available on the Shelter website helping you to ask for a repair.

 Chase up the repair with them if they don’t take any action.
 If your landlord/agent does not fix it then report it to us with a copy of what you have sent your landlord/agent and we can follow it up.
 Fill out a general enquiry form to report it to us.